Preventing Skin Cancer: Multicomponent Community-wide Interventions

-Studies were eligible for this review if they included at least two distinct components that were either implemented in different types of settings (e.g., schools, recreation areas) or directed at an entire community (e.g., mass media campaigns).
+Studies were eligible for this review if they were delivered in a defined geographic area and included at least two distinct components that were either implemented in different types of settings (e.g., schools, recreation areas) or directed at an entire community (e.g., mass media campaigns).

 About the Systematic Review